Karten Associates

 Offer opportunities for improvements in personal, team, and organizational effectiveness

-Help you attain specific objectives such as reduced conflict, increased customer satisfaction, or less turbulence during times of change.
+Help you attain specific objectives such as more confident presentations or less turbulence during times of change.

 Can be customized to address your specific needs and concerns.